ayushi04dhamija/email_spam_nonspam_classification_lda/README.md

 Classification of messages into Spam and Non-Spam.
-The data can be found at https://archive.ics.uci.edu/ml/datasets/Spambase
+Source of data:  https://archive.ics.uci.edu/ml/datasets/Spambase
 ================
 Manoj Bhandari